MathStuff/Matrices/README.md

 C.roundForm(decimal=n) #Returns a matrix of elements' rounded up to n decimal digits

-C.avg #Returns the overall average of the elements
+C.echelon #Returns a not-reduced(will be changed later) form of echelon form of the matrix

+C.avg(n) #Returns the nth column's average, give None as argument to get the all columns' averages

 C.det #Returns the determinant of the matrix